On b-bit min-wise hashing for large-scale regression and classification with sparse data: Interaction models

 Note that in situations where the number of original predictors, $p$, may be manageable, including interactions explicitly can quickly become computationally infeasible.
 For example, if we start with, $10^5$ variables, the two-way interactions number more than a billion.
 For larger values of $p$, even methods such as Random Forest \citep{breiman01random} or Rule Ensembles \citep{friedman2005plv} would suffer similar computational problems.

-We now describe the type of interaction model that can be fitted with random-sign hashing.
+We now describe a type of interaction model that can be fitted with $b$-bit min-wise hashing.
 Let $\mb f ^* \in \R^n$ be given by

 where $\mbb \theta^{*, (1)} \in \R^p$ is a vector of coefficients for the main effects terms, and $\mbb \Theta^{*, (2)} \in \R^{p \times p}$ is a matrix of coefficients for interactions whose diagonal entries are zero.
-Throughout this section we will assume that $\norms{\mb{X}}_\infty \leq 1$.
+As elsewhere in the paper, throughout this section we will assume that $\mb X \in [-1,1]^{n\times p}$.
 Note that if $\mb{X}$ were a binary matrix, then \eqref{eq:int_model} parametrises (in fact over-parametrises) all linear combinations of bivariate functions of predictors; that is all possible two-way interactions are included in the model.

-In general, the interaction model includes the tensor product of the set of original variables with the columns of an $n \times p$ matrix with $ik^\mathrm{th}$ entry $\ind_{\{X_{ik} = 0\}}$.
+In general, the interaction model includes the tensor product of the set of original variables with the columns of an $n \times p$ matrix with $ik$th entry $\ind_{\{X_{ik} = 0\}}$.
 The value zero is thus given a special status and the model seems particularly appropriate in the sparse design setting we are considering here.